-Wemanity Luxembourg facilitated a global retrospective, which span an entire day, for one of its clients.
+Wemanity Luxembourg facilitated a global at scale retrospective, which span an entire day, for one of its clients.
 It was a great day that raised awareness among people on existing good practices and that encouraged them to also commit to a new set of improvement actions.

 Everyone who has already prepared large-scale workshops or retrospectives – in our case, 70 participants – might have an idea of their complexity in terms of organisation, agenda and value provided.
 It requests alignment, focus, creativity and especially desire to provide something productive and memorable as well.
 So how did we do it?

 How did we do it?

 First of all, we started preparations for the MVP Global Retrospective about one month earlier within the facilitators’ team of six (Wemanity Luxembourg and client), by defining our goal and aligning on the retrospective objectives in order to ensure that there will be no time wasting for both attendees (company included) and facilitators.
 When we start planning an event like this one, creativity runs free and we need to keep focus on the agreed objectives, so a constant practice is challenging all propositions in order to ensure that we do not deviate and we provide the expected value.

 Our role is to facilitate Agile Transformations and we worked as an Agile team for the preparation as well.
 In terms of visualization, we had our own visual board with tasks to complete against the agenda, best activities to suggest, team construction strategies, activities inputs and outputs, area mapping, visual facilitation and so on.
 The question that arose each time we started working on something was: what will be the value provided to the participants and for the transformation?